 Noncustodial Parent Services I am a parent, but my children don’t live with me.
 What services are available for me?
 If your children don’t live with you, you are considered a noncustodial parent.
 Wisconsin offers many services to help low-income noncustodial parents become self-sufficient and able to pay child support.
-Employment Services If the other parent of your child is participating in Wisconsin Works (W-2) or receiving Wisconsin Shares child care assistance, you may be eligible to receive case management services through W-2.
+W-2 Employment Services If the other parent of your child is participating in Wisconsin Works (W-2) or receiving Wisconsin Shares child care assistance, you may be eligible to receive services through W-2.
 A worker at a W-2 Agency will determine if you are eligible.
-W-2 can help you with finding a job, keeping a job, or getting a better job.
-W-2 can also connect you with education and training to earn your GED, HSED, or a career certificate.
-To find a W-2 agency near you, please visit the Find a W-2 Agency page.
-Employment If you want to work, but don’t have the skills you need to succeed in the job you want, you may be a good candidate for subsidized employment.
-If you meet certain criteria, a local agency will place you at a work site to help you gain on-the-job experience.
-Subsidized employment for noncustodial parents is offered statewide.
-To locate an agency, please visit the Find a W-2 Agency page.
-Additional subsidized employment programs are available to noncustodial parents in the following counties: Ashland, Adams, Bayfield, Clark, Dane, Florence, Forest, Iron, Jackson, Juneau, Kenosha, Langlade, Marathon, Menominee, Milwaukee, Racine, Rock (City of Beloit only), Rusk, Taylor, and Sawyer.
-Cash Assistance You may be eligible for a cash payment while you participate in activities to help prepare you for work.
-To apply for these payments, please visit the Find a W-2 Agency page.
-A worker at a W-2 Agency will determine if you are eligible to receive a stipend payment.
-Job Access Loans If you need to purchase supplies for work, or transportation to get to work, you may be eligible for a Job Access Loan.
-Job Access Loans can be used to cover expenses that will help you get or keep a job.
-You can repay these loans with cash, community service work hours, or a combination of both.
-To apply for a Job Access Loan, please contact your local W-2 Agency.
+W-2 services include: Case management services and job search assistance that can help you find a job, keep a job, or get a better job; Education and training that can help you to earn your GED, HSED, or a career certificate; Job access loans that can help you pay for job-related expenses such as buying or repairing a car or buying special equipment for a job; Stipends that can help you prepare for work through participation in W-2 activities; and Job training with a Trial Employment Match Program employer who may hire you permanently.
+To find a W-2 agency near you, please visit the Find Your Local W-2 Agency page.
+Subsidized Employment Subsidized employment for noncustodial parents is available through the Transform Milwaukee Jobs and Transitional Jobs programs.
+If you want to work, but don’t have the skills or training to help you succeed in the workplace, you may be a good candidate for subsidized employment.
+If you meet certain criteria, a local agency will place you at a work site that provides on-the-job experience that can help you get a permanent job.
+To find a local agency near you, please visit the Find Your Local Transform Milwaukee Jobs Agency page or visit the Find Your Local Transitional Jobs Agency page.